Best Day Trips from Medellín: Explore Guatapé, Santa Fe de Antioquia, and Coffee Farms

 What to do in and outside of Pijao

-Pijao is off the beaten track and so are some of the activities you can do around Pijao, such as hiking in the paramo scenery.
+Pijao is off the beaten track and so are some of the activities you can do around Pijao, such as hiking in the paramo scenery, on high altitudes.
 There are also a number of fun things to do in the village itself and in nearby Buenavista.
 Here are our tips for the best things to do in Pijao.

 1. Explore the colorful city center